-Even after finding out the truth that Islam is nothing except the dramas of human revelation, still I was unable to take the FINAL step of leaving it and I had to stick with Islam for a couple of more years.
+Even after truly learning that Islam is nothing more than human revelations, I couldn't take the FINAL step of leaving it and had to remain attached to Islam for a while longer.

-Especially, the last question was: "What if Allah appears after my death?"
+Especially, the last question was: "What if Allah reveals Himself after my death?"

-If you deny my true intentions, then either your claim of إنما الأعمال بالنيات (Verily, the reward of deeds depends on the intentions) is false, or your promise of eternal hell is false.
+If You reject my sincere intentions, then either Your promise of 'Verily, the reward of deeds depends on the intentions' is false, or Your promise of eternal hellfire is false."

-These words served as a "powerful argument" for me, and they encouraged me and helped me to take that last and final step of leaving Islam.
+These words served as a "powerful argument" for me, and they encouraged me to finally take that last step of leaving Islam.

 Pascal's wager is a well-known concept that revolves around the question of what would happen if God appeared after one's death.
 It was originally proposed by Blaise Pascal (1623–1662) and takes a pragmatic approach.
 Pascal believed that evidence alone cannot definitively prove or disprove the existence of God.
 Therefore, he suggests that one should bet, or wager, on the existence of God due to the potential gains and minimal losses involved.

 However, the idea of Pascal's wager can be applied to various situations.
 For instance, even if you disagree with this post, you may still feel compelled to praise it, fearing that not doing so will result in illness the following week.
 In this case, the cost of praising it is minimal, as it only requires keeping your thoughts positive.
 So, why take the risk?
 And remember to have your children praise it as well!
 After all, you wouldn't want them to fall ill, would you?